 Sheets are queued to power supply (thermal regulator commutation unit).
 Recommended to use wires of two different colors, in order to make wire mating in communication box easier.

 We recommend to solder wires to copper strip by using temperature-resistant solder.
 Connection places must be carefully insulated with unvulcanized rubber or bitumen insulation tape (Sika MultiSeal, etc.) In the same way other ends of copper strips must be insulated, where wires are not connected.
-The reflecting material must be located under carbon-copper polymer film.
+The reflecting material must be located under carbon-copper polymer film (reflecting side up).

 Lay reflecting heat insulation material (Pepi Reflekt Poli, etc.) can be used.
 Material can be 3–6 mm thick, depending on evenness of prepared surface.
 To prevent displacement, material must be fixed on base surface and sheets must be fixed each to other with construction adhesive tape.